 DeSantis calls for more Florida sanctions on Iran after Hamas attack on Israel

-Gov. Ron DeSantis proposed additional Florida sanctions on Iran Tuesday because of the Hamas attacks on Israel this past weekend that killed at least 1,000 Israelis.
+Gov. Ron DeSantis proposed additional Florida sanctions for Iran on Tuesday because of the Hamas attacks on Israel this past weekend that killed at least 1,000 Israelis.

 At an event at The Shul of Bal Harbour synagogue in Surfside, DeSantis called for legislation for next year’s session to “block Iranian business in our state.”